 When you purchase a product, you expect it to live up to reasonable safety and quality standards.
 For instance, a microwave should not emit sparks during regular use.
 A hoverboard toy should not explode.
 A vehicle’s airbags should not release dangerous projectiles when they deploy.
 If a product fails to meet industry standards and you suffer an injury, you have a right to file a product liability claim against the product manufacturer, designer, or distributor.
-At Rhorer Walker Law Firm, a Baton Rouge defective product attorney is committed to helping anyone who suffers an injury while using a defective product.
+At Rhorer Walker Law Firm, our attorneys are committed to helping anyone who suffers an injury while using a defective product.

-We have the experience and resources you need to file a claim in Baton Rouge against small and large manufacturing facilities and enact real change in the industry.
+We have the experience and resources you need to file a claim against small and large manufacturing facilities and enact real change in the industry.
 Filing your claim can help you recover compensation, but it may also prevent other consumers from experiencing the same injury or defect.

 Types of Defective Products Cases

 Defective products cases cover any commercial products sold on the open market.
 Our firm handles all defective products cases, including those involving:

 Rhorer Walker Law Firm is made up of a team of experienced attorneys who have practiced personal injury law in the area for years.
 We are prepared to take action against manufacturers who release defective products into the market, and we tirelessly pursue these cases to secure the maximum recovery for our clients who suffer injuries, including burn injuries, brain injuries, lacerations, and broken bones.

 The Louisiana Product Liability Act